abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 2. **Binary Classification (Stage 2)**
    - The learned embeddings are fed into a binary classifier network (a multi-layer perception with BatchNorm and Dropout).
-   - It outputs logits for benign and malignant classes.
+   - It outputs logits for the benign and malignant classes.
    - Higher logits indicate greater model confidence for the corresponding class.
 These logits are later converted into probabilities using the softmax function during evaluation.
    - This classifier is trained using standard cross-entropy loss, using embeddings from the trained Siamese model.

 3. **Evaluation and Visualisation**
    - After training, the Siamese model generates embeddings for the validation and test data.
    - The classifier then predicts class probabilities, and performance is measured using metrics such as accuracy, AUC, sensitivity, and specificity.
-   - The learned feature is visualised using t-SNE, showing how benign and malignant images form distinct clusters.
+   - The learned features is visualised using t-SNE, showing how benign and malignant images form distinct clusters.

 ### Network Architecture
   - **Embedding Network (Siamese backbone)**